philiprodrigues/DUNEprotoTKI/README.md

 ## How-to's:

-1. The symbolic link in
+1. The symbolic links in
    ```
    anaData/input/
    ```
-   needs to be unlinked and then relinked (ln -s) to the actual path of the data.
+   need to be unlinked (unlink) and then relinked (ln -s) to the actual path of the data.
 (Do not push root files to repository!)

-   - A print out of the data structure can be found in doc/.
+   - A printout of the data structure can be found in doc/.

 2. Setup ROOT and then do
    ```